sivakaveya/kaveya-academic-resume/content/authors/admin/_index.md

     - course: Bachelors of Science in Data Science
       institution: Indian Institute of Technology, Madras
       year: 2024
-    - course: Bachelors of Engineering in Computer Science
+    - course: Bachelors of Engineer in Computer Science
       institution: University of Mumbai
       year: 2023